kevonc/kevoncheung.com/content/articles/20210130-growing-twitter-audience.md

 If you are new on Twitter and want to know how to grow to 500 followers with the right approach in 10 weeks, this article is for you.

-I remember I was doing a sharing session on my Building in Public Definitive Guide and the host asked me, "Kevon, I see that you have a very cozy audience on Twitter.
+I remember I was doing a sharing session on my <a href="https://publiclab.co/building-in-public">Building in Public Definitive Guide</a> and the host asked me, "Kevon, I see that you have a very cozy audience on Twitter.
 How did you start?"

 "It was a lot of hard work!
 But mostly I think doing the right things helped the most."
 That's what I said.

 And I could tell the participants really enjoyed the tips I shared, so this article is my way of helping more people get started.

-As of Feb 2022, my presence has grown to 9,000+ followers.
+As of Feb 2022, my presence has grown to <a href="https://twitter.com/MeetKevon">9,000+ followers</a>.
 One year ago when I wrote this article, I had 553 followers after using Twitter for 10 weeks. which makes this sharing relevant to where you are now.

 <img src="/images/blog/growing-twitter-audience-2.png" alt="Image 2 from growing-twitter-audience" />